iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.1.1/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 4 reviews"/>
 </p>

+> Good idea, but needs support of the places that provides the tests. which currently do not provide a verification code with a positive test.<br> :date: __2020-12-02 05:45:58__

 > I wish that there was a nap so I can see where cases are getting bad it would be a good feature.<br> :date: __2020-11-27 19:22:55__